 Are you interested in making your voice heard to UN officials?Read more

-The UNA-USA Emerging Leaders Fellowship is a brand new program that will provide professional development to UNA-USA Students and Young Professionals who commit to attend monthly virtual discussions.
-The theme of the inaugural Emerging Leadership Program will be “Stand Up for Someone’s Rights.”
+The UNA-USA Emerging Leaders Fellowship provides professional development to UNA-USA Students and Young Professionals who commit to attend monthly virtual discussions.
+The theme of the 2nd Emerging Leadership cohort will be “Stand Up for Someone’s Rights: Celebrating 70 Years of the UDHR."
 By completing the program, members will be equipped to lead human rights initiatives in their local chapters and gain professional development skills in event-planning, leadership, and communications.
 There is no cost to participate.
 All program participants will create an action plan over the course of the series and present their action plan to the National Office and their local UNA-USA chapters.

 Requirements for Participation: